 Borrowing options when you're aged 60+

 Yes, mortgages are available for customers over the age of 60.
 There are lots of different options but success will depend on which lenders are willing to lend to you based on your personal circumstances and their criteria.
-Whole of market experts from Nottingham Mortgage Services will search the mortgage market and over 60 lenders to offer the right advice and right product for you.
+Mortgage experts from Mortgage Advice Bureau will search over 90 lenders to offer the right advice and product for you.

 If you want to borrow money to repay in full then you have the option to take out a standard mortgage, with many lenders willing to lend even if you are already retired.
-Other options that may be open to you include a Retirement Interest Only (RIO) option – which allows you to borrow money until you sell your house, move into care or pass away and only pay the interest.
-Find out more about RIO mortgages.
-You could also look at Lifetime Mortgages which allow you to borrow and add some or all of the interest to the mortgage.
+Other options that may be open to you include lifetime mortgages which allow you to borrow and add some or all of the interest to the mortgage.

-Anyone over the age of 55 can look at Retirement Interest Only, Equity release or ‘Lifetime Mortgages’.
-Ask a Nottingham Mortgage Services adviser which option may be right for you.
+Anyone over the age of 55 can look at equity release or lifetime mortgages.

 Most lenders will have their own age limit for mortgages.
 A rough guide for taking out a mortgage is a maximum age of 65 - 80 and the age limit for when a mortgage would end would be between 70 and 85.

 You could get up to 25 years on a mortgage for over 60s but this will depend on lenders and their specific affordability criteria as well as your credit score.
-Alternatively, a RIO or Lifetime Mortgage removes the need to negotiate this aspect.
 Again, a mortgage adviser will be able to let you know the options that will fit your circumstances.

 To improve your chances of getting approved for the mortgage that you would like, bear in mind the following points.